eddiemoore/angular-spotify/README.md

 ###User Library *(may have name changes in next version)*
 ####Get Current User’s Saved Tracks
 Get a list of the songs saved in the current Spotify user’s “Your Music” library.
+Requires the ```user-library-read``` scope.
 ```javascript
 Spotify.getSavedUserTracks(options);
 ```